 How to arrive

 With about 350 flights per day, including a handful of direct routes from certain U.S. cities, Helsinki Airport is Finland’s largest international airport.
-It also services flights from all over Europe and Asia, so there are plenty of options for worldwide travelers as well.
+It services flights from all over Europe and Asia, so there are plenty of options for worldwide travelers as well.

 From the capital city, travelers can explore the rest of Finland — and beyond — by bus or train.